 - Take and develop dental X-rays.

-- Complete patient intake process, including asking about medical history and taking blood pressure and pulse.
+- Complete patient intake process.
+This includes asking about medical history and taking blood pressure and pulse.

-- Sterilize instruments and equipment and standardizing infection prevention through a developed protocol.
+- Sterilize instruments and equipment and standardize infection prevention through a developed protocol.

 - Instruct patients in oral care following treatment and surgery.